Not-LAN/LLM-Red-Team-Framework/CONTRIBUTING.md

 - Relevant logs or error messages
 - Environment details (OS, Python version, model)

----

-name: 🐛 Bug Report
-about: Report a bug or unexpected behavior
-title: "[BUG] <your title here>"
-labels: bug
-assignees: fvelazquez-X

----

 ## 🐞 Description
 A clear and concise description of what the bug is.